matthew1000/gstreamer-cheat-sheet/README.md

 ## Interacting with the GStreamer pipeline

 If you want to interact with GStreamer after it's started (e.g. respond to an event, or dynamically change a pipeline), the command-line GStreamer doesn't really cut it.
-Instead you have two options:
+Instead, here are some options:

 * *[GStreamer Daemon (gstd)](https://github.com/RidgeRun/gstd-1.x)* - allows setting and updating via a TCP connection
+* *[Snowmix](http://snowmix.sourceforge.net/) - an open-source live video mixer
 * *Develop using the GStreamer library*, in either [C](https://gstreamer.freedesktop.org/documentation/application-development/basics/helloworld.html), [Python](https://github.com/GStreamer/gst-python), or [C#/.NET](https://github.com/GStreamer/gstreamer-sharp)

 ### Python with GStreamer